Nomination Eligibility and Checklist

 The Be More Awards are presented to individuals and groups who have performed outstanding volunteer service in the community.
 Volunteer service must be performed primarily in Monroe County.

-• Up to three (3) nominations may be submitted by each nonprofit program, however, no more than one cash award will be given per organization.
-There is no limit on nominations from nonaffiliated individuals.
+• Each nonprofit organization may submit up to three (3) nominations, with no more than one cash award per organization.
+There is no limit on nominations from unaffiliated individuals.

-• Volunteers who receive reimbursement for out-of-pocket expenses (e.g. gasoline) are eligible.
+• Volunteers whose service was completed entirely for course or service-learning credit are not eligible; volunteers who receive reimbursement for out-of-pocket expenses remain eligible.

-• Nonprofit organization staff and relatives or friends of volunteers are encouraged to submit nominations.
-Volunteers may not nominate themselves as individuals, although they may nominate a group to which they belong.
+• Nonprofit staff, community members, and relatives or friends of volunteers may submit nominations.
+Volunteers may not nominate themselves as individuals but may nominate a group of which they are a member.

-• If a volunteer is nominated for their work with more than one organization, the cash award may be split at the discretion of the judges.
+• If a volunteer is nominated for service with multiple organizations, the cash award may be split at the discretion of the judges.

 Nominee Information